liuqx315/Multiscale-pattern/doc/guide/source/c_interface/index.rst

 the direct dense or direct band linear solvers since these linear solver modules need to form the complete system Jacobian on a single processor.
-Specifically, the following ARKode modules can only be used with NVECTOR_SERIAL: ARKDENSE, ARKBAND (using either the internal or the LAPACK implementation) and ARKBANDPRE.
+Specifically, the following ARKode modules can only be used with NVECTOR_SERIAL, NVECTOR_OPENMP or NVECTOR_PTHREADS: ARKDENSE, ARKBAND (using either the internal or the LAPACK implementation), ARKKLU, ARKSUPERLUMT and ARKBANDPRE.
 Also, the preconditioner module ARKBBDPRE can only be used with NVECTOR_PARALLEL.

 ARKode uses various constants for both input and output.
 These are